doytsujin/terraform-aws-github-sponsors-api/README.md

-# Terraform GitHub Sponsors API
+# Terraform AWS GitHub Sponsors API

 A Terraform module to deploy an AWS API Gateway + AWS Lambda powered API to retrieve the sponsors for a specific GitHub account in JSON format, in order to